Disaster Management for Central Queensland, Wide Bay, and Sunshine Coast health professionals

 We Are Open

-A program to support general practice, Aboriginal medical services and pharmacies extend their opening hours at short notice.
-The program is only activated in areas affected by disaster or emergency.
+Country to Coast, Queensland operates the 'We are Open' program to support general practice, Aboriginal medical services and pharmacies to extend their opening hours at short notice.
+The program is only activated in areas affected by disaster or emergency, where standard health services may be impacted.

 Why is it important?

-Extended hours make it easier for people to access health care services, especially if health facilities have been disrupted, impacted by staff shortages, or cut off from essential services.
+Extended opening hours make it easier for people to access health care services, especially if health facilities have been disrupted, impacted by staff shortages, or cut off from essential services.
+Some of the ways people may use the extended hours during a disaster include:

-Country to Coast Queensland makes payments of $400 per three-hour session on weeknights (5-8pm) and $600 per three-hour session on a weekend to support the cost of additional service delivery and outlays.
+Participating providers extend their operating hours in three (3) hour blocks when activated by CCQ during an emergency.
+Country to Coast Queensland makes payments of $400 per three-hour session on weeknights (5-8pm) and $600 per three-hour session on a weekend.
+The support is intended to cover the additional service delivery costs and outlays incurred by participating providers.

 How do I participate?